What Is a Solo Entrepreneur, and How Many and Where Are They?

 What Are The Challenges Facing The Solo Entrepreneur?

 Self employed business owners often have many challenges and demands on their time, self-confidence, finances, and other resources.
 These challenges may include:

 - The desire to go solo, with no idea of where to start or of what is possible.

 - Having skills, products, and/or services that are in demand, but little experience or knowledge of how to package, price, market, and sell or run a business.

 - Having a desire for self employment, but not knowing how to build a support network.

 - Finding a way to transition from doing “tasks” to managing and building their business.

 - Figuring out they do not have to do everything themselves, and then learning how to find and build the right alliances, as well as initiating collaborative efforts to support their business.

 In spite of these challenges, Solo Entrepreneurs find that the rewards are worth it!
-Being a self employed business owners is not so much a job, as a lifestyle.
+Being a self employed business owner is not so much a job, as a lifestyle.
 Soloists get to work when they want, doing the work they love, with people they enjoy working with.
-It’s a fantastic choice — one that we think more individuals will be making in the years to come.